VMFA-314: In popular culture

 USMC Major John Trotti, who flew the F-4 Phantom while a pilot for the squadron during the Vietnam war, recounted his experiences in the memoir Phantom Over Vietnam.

 The squadron was portrayed flying F/A-18Cs and fighting against an alien invasion in the 1996 film Independence Day.
 The squadron was depicted as based in MCAS El Toro, although they had relocated to NAS Miramar two years prior.

-The F/A-18s shown in the movie The Rock are marked with 314 livery, despite having "US Air Force" on the fuselage, and despite the USAF not actually operating that type of aircraft.
+The F/A-18s shown in the movie The Rock are marked with VMFA-314 livery, despite having "US Air Force" on the fuselage, and despite the USAF not actually operating that type of aircraft.
 This is because the movie used the same prop as Independence Day.